-START is a systematised platform that aggregates several sources of raw ESG data for use in our proprietary rating systems for companies, ESG sovereign debt model, controversies analysis and alignment with the SDGs.
-START ranks companies from "E" to "A".
-The table below indicates the relationship between numeric START scores and the START rating.
+START is a systematised platform that aggregates multiple sources of raw ESG data for use in Carmignac's proprietary rating systems for companies, ESG sovereign debt model, controversy analysis and alignment with the United Nations Sustainable Development Goals.
+START rates companies from "E" to "A".
+The table below indicates the relationship between numeric scores and the START rating:

+1 MSCI START rating MSCI

-Lower limit START rating Upper limit
+lower limit upper limit

-8 ≤ Α ≤ 10
+8 ≤ A ≤ 10

 6 ≤ В < 8

-4 ≤ С < 6
+4 VI С < 6

-2 ≤ D < 4
+2 \leq D < 4

-0 ≤ E < 2
+0 \leq E < 2

-- 2) Reduction of the investment universe: The initial investment universe is the MSCI ACWI index.
-This universe is reduced by a minimum of 25% by applying the filters below: - a.
-Exclusions at management company level: unsustainable activities and practices are identified using an approach based on international standards and rules in the following areas: (a) controversies concerning the OECD Guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the principles of the United Nations Global Compact, (b) controversial weapons, (c) thermal coal production, (d) energy producers, (e) tobacco, (f) adult entertainment.
+- 2) Reduction of the investment universe: The fund's investment universe is made up of the ICE BofA Global Corporate, ICE BofA Global High Yield and ICE BofA Emerging Markets Corporate Plus indices.
+This represents around 2,500 issuers (excluding sovereign and quasi-sovereign issuers).
+This investment universe is reduced by a minimum of 20% by applying the exclusions set out below. - a.
+Exclusions at management company level: unsustainable activities and practices are identified using an approach based on international standards and rules in the following areas: (a) controversies concerning the OECD Guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the principles of the United Nations Global Compact, (b) controversial weapons, (c) thermal coal production, (d) energy producers, (e) tobacco, (f) adult entertainment. - b.
+Negative screening specific to the fund: bond portfolio positions with a global START score of "D" or "E" (on a rating scale from "E" to "A") are excluded from the fund's investment universe.
+Issuers with a START score of "E" (on a rating scale from "E" to "A") on environmental or social pillars are excluded from the fund's investment universe.
+Issuers with a global MSCI rating of "CCC" or "B" (on a scale)

-Negative screening specific to the fund: companies with a global START score of "D" or "E" (on a rating scale from "E" to "A") are excluded from the fund's investment universe.
-Companies with a START score of "E" (on a rating scale from "E" to "A") for environmental and social pillars are excluded from the fund's investment universe.
-Companies with a global MSCI rating of "CCC" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe.
-Companies with a global MSCI rating of "CCC" or "B" (rating of "E" to "A") may re-enter the fund's investment universe if they have a START rating of "C" or higher.
+from "C" to "AAA") are excluded from the fund's investment universe.
+Issuers with a global MSCI rating of "CCC" or "B" (rating of "E" to "A") may re-enter the fund's investment universe if they have a START rating of "C" or higher.

 Before the investment universe is reduced as described above, the equity and corporate bond universes are reweighted to eliminate any biases that could result in significant differences between the composition of the indices constituting these universes and that of the fund's portfolio.
 Each issuer is reweighted using the fund's historical weightings by sector, geographical region (emerging markets/developed markets) and capitalisation (small/mid/large), with authorised deviation of +/-5% for each of these characteristics.
 The weightings used are calculated annually whereas the universe components and the ESG data used to reduce the universe are updated quarterly.
-The reweighting is carried out using the fund's average historical weightings, observed over the past five years (corresponding to the recommended investment horizon).
+The reweighting is carried out using the fund's average historical weightings, observed over the past two years (corresponding to the recommended investment horizon).

-3) Positive screening (responsible investment): at least 50% of the fund's net assets are invested in the equities of companies that are positively aligned with the United Nations Sustainable Development Goals.
-The minimum levels of sustainable investments with environmental and social objectives are 5% and 15% of the fund's net assets, respectively.
+3) Positive screening (responsible investment): at least 10% of the fund's net assets are invested in (i) green bonds, social or sustainable bonds issued by public or corporate issuers, and bonds linked to sustainable development ("sustainability-linked bonds"), or (ii) bonds issued by companies considered as being aligned with the United Nations Sustainable Development Goals (as listed below).
+The minimum levels of sustainable investments with environmental and social objectives are 1% and 3% of the fund's net assets, respectively.